 Plus, they help to create brightly coloured smoothies that look even more appetizing.
 This makes them perfect for smoothie bowls or other artistic food creations.

-Blueberry Protein Smoothie Benefits
+Blueberry Protein Shake Benefits

 Blueberries are a low-sugar fruit which makes them a great ingredient in healthy smoothies.
 If you’re trying to lose weight, then a low-sugar approach is likely to help.